 I love finding new ways to make snowflakes and snowflake art!
 Last year we made snowflakes from cupcake liners which was fun!
 This year we made them from coloured tissue paper but then transferred the dye from the tissue paper onto card!
 Here’s what you need:

-- Coloured tissue paper (dark colours work best, we found)
+- Colored tissue paper (dark colors work best, we found)

 - White card